 After our modest morning dip, we hiked back up to the top of the cliffs.
 By mid-morning, the beach is starting to see a slight increase in sun worshippers.
 We backtracked down the hill to Atuh beach for a late breakfast of fresh fruit and the national dish of nasi goreng (fried rice) with an extra fried egg and a well-earned ice cold fresh coconut.
 By early afternoon we are thoroughly sunkissed and decide to head back up the trail to our motorbike.

-Some days when you're traveling and just enjoying the ride you just don’t want it to end.
+Some days when you're travelling and just enjoying the ride you just don’t want it to end.
 Start the day with a sunrise, might as well finish the day with a sunset.
 After a quick road soda, we decided to regroup and head off for sunset at Crystal Bay.

-Crystal Bay is revered as one of the best dive spots in Indonesia to catch a glimpse of the elusive Mola-Mola.
+Crystal Bay is revered as one of the best dive spots in Indonesia with a chance to catch a glimpse of the elusive Mola-Mola.
 Molas, also known as sunfish are some of the most unique and magnificent creatures in the underwater world.
 Bring your wetsuit though, this site can be chilly.
 The best time of year for sightings is September-October.
 However, it is still better to be lucky than good.
 This year they have even been sighted completely out of season in February and March!

 The same goes with catching the sunset.
 The sky turned a brilliant red and orange as it started to dip lower in the sky behind the small island that occupies the mouth of Crystal Bay.
-There is nothing better than a sunset beer after a beautiful day traveling around a beautiful island.
+There is nothing better than a sunset beer after a beautiful day travelling around a beautiful island.
 I imagine we will sleep well tonight and be right as rain to do it all again manana en la manana.

 The landscape of Nusa Penida is without a doubt one of the most wildly dramatic and beautiful I have seen.
 Underwater, Nusa Penida also doesn’t disappoint.
 Penida is famous for its resident manta ray population of more than 300 individuals, and many dive operations both here and in nearby Lembongan participate in programs studying and protecting them.
 Divers also come from Bali, from even as far as Tulamben, to see them.